Master’s in Applied Behavior Analysis

 • Cohort model to foster professional learning communities

-• Community developed with collaborative opportunities in the synchronous coursework.
-Asynchronous opportunities may be offered at the discretion of the instructor.
+• Community developed with collaborative opportunities in the coursework

-• Opportunity to participate in independent applied behavior analysis fieldwork and research
+• Opportunity to participate in independent applied behavior analysis research

 • EDPS 54900 – Verbal Behavior and Social Communication